slavik0329/BetterAuction/AuditReport.md

     // Close the auction and receive the highest bid amount function beneficiaryCloseAuction() isBeneficiary isAuctionEnded {
-        if (auctionClosed) throw;
+        // CHECK: Can only be called once if (auctionClosed) throw;
         auctionClosed = true;
         AuctionClosed(highestBidder, highestBid);
-        if (!beneficiary.send(highestBid)) throw;
+        // CHECK: Ok.
+The safer send(...) function with enough gas to log an event is used instead of call.value()() if (!beneficiary.send(highestBid)) throw;
     }